fjm9933/TreeGraft/README.md

 ## Scheduler

 The default evaluation uses TreeGraft's value-guided online scheduler.
 At each drafting step, the scheduler decides whether to call the middle drafter or continue with the low-cost n-gram drafter.

-## Notes

-- The released code uses relative paths and environment variables only.
-- No cluster-specific job-launch scripts are required.
-- The small drafter in the main evaluation is a training-free n-gram drafter.
-- The middle drafter and target model are standard pretrained causal language models.
-- The released scheduler artifact is used for inference; training the scheduler from scratch is not included in this minimal package.